 Native plants, like the Pawpaw, will connect you to amazing local diversity and help you grow a healthy neighbourhoods.
 The seeds you plant now will define our future.

 in 2020/2021, the Pawpaw Parade grew with more give-aways and more native plants.
 New for 2020, by joining the parade participants were automatically eligible for 6 months of 10K Challenge give-aways for climate-smart wildlife lovers.

 explore The 10K Challenge and My Wild Green Home Climate-smart Passports

 Join thousands growing Canada's Biggest Wildlife Garden!
 Join the Parade and get free climate-smart garden guides.

 “It would be amazing to have rare Pawpaw trees that I was caring for and watching for several years and then finally seeing the fruits of my labour!” - Seth Goyal, 13 years, Mississauga

-Find out how to apply for Pawpaw Parade give-aways.
-In 2020, we're giving away Pawpaw, Cucumber Magnolia, Tulip Tree, Blue Ash trees and Wild Garden Kits.
-Plus you will be automatically entered into the 10K Challenge give-aways.
+In 2020, we gave away Pawpaw, Cucumber Magnolia, Tulip Tree, Blue Ash trees and Wild Garden Kits.

 Growing even just one native plant, like a Pawpaw, White Oak or Butterfly Milkweed helps to reverse centuries of habitat loss and decolonize our landscapes.
 The Pawpaw Parade shares stories and seeds for a healthy green future across the Carolinian Zone.